eduNEXT/xblock-limesurvey/README.rst

 Next, you must create a user with API access:

 1. Navigate to Configuration → Users management → Add user.
 2. Fill the form with the desired information.
-Doesn't set and Expire date/time and set a custom password.
+Doesn't set an Expire date/time and set a custom password.
-3. Select the permissions to the user.
+3. Select the permissions for the user.

    - For the ``Surveys`` permission add permissions to ``View/read`` and ``Update``.
    - Preserve the ``Use internal database authentication`` permission.

-   Please, select only the permissions that are necessary, to avoid any unwanted modifications.
+   Please, select only the necessary permissions, to avoid any unwanted modifications.
 4. Save changes.
 5. Add your authentication configuration to your LMS settings.